AldiRvn/try-go-crypto/README.md

 # go-crypto

 Trying crypto in Go using AES with salt and IV
+usage in `main.go` file